defold/doc/docs/en/manuals/editor.md

    - <kbd>Drag and drop</kbd> to add files from elsewhere on your disk to the project or move files and folders to new locations in the project.
    - <kbd>Right click</kbd> to open a _context menu_ from where you can create new files or folders, rename, delete, track file dependencies and more.

-The *Editor* pane
+### Editor pane

-: The center view shows the currently open file in an editor for that file type.
+The center view shows the currently open file in an editor for that file type.
 All visual editors allows you to change the camera view:

 - Pan: <kbd>Alt + left mouse button</kbd>.
 - Zoom: <kbd>Alt + Right button</kbd> (three button mouse) or <kbd>Ctrl + Mouse button</kbd> (one button).
 If your mouse has a scroll wheel, it can be used to zoom.